-The War On Marriage Must End
+The War on Marriage Must End

-I woke up earlier this week to two depressing articles that on the surface seem unrelated but are actually connected.
+(The Epoch Times)—I woke up earlier this week to two depressing articles that, on the surface, seem unrelated but are actually connected.

 They both speak to the existence of a war on marriage in our culture that will destroy the fabric of our country if not dealt with.
-This is a war that surfaced ideologically in the early years of the Soviet Union in a way oddly similar to a primitive version of our “woke,” but was soon withdrawn as impractical even there.
+This is a war that surfaced ideologically in the early years of the Soviet Union in a way oddly similar to a primitive version of the current “woke” movement but was soon withdrawn as impractical even there.

 Not here.

-This war is now being fought in the USA on a deeper cultural level that could actually be more pernicious and ultimately succeed with monumental societal implications.
+This war is now being fought in the United States on a deeper cultural level that could actually be more pernicious and ultimately succeed with monumental societal implications.

 The first of these articles—“The Dating Pool Dropouts” by Olivia Reingold at The Free Press—details the declining number of men even attempting to find a life partner.
 Marriage itself has been declining for years.